Overview

 Cloud Functions are serverless functions: we run code on servers operated by Google.

-react to spontaneous requests: two options
+trigger on direct requests: two options

-import { onRequest, onCall } from "firebase-functions/https"
+import { onCall } from "firebase-functions/https"

 select and deploy functions